 Given the severity of SCIAS with poor outcomes often controversial surgical therapies have been debated.
-Despite, the appeal of a single therapeutic "cure, relaparotomy may frequently be necessary to eliminate persistent peritonitis or new infectious foci(22-24).
-In those randomized to expectant management AFTER laparotomy for intra-abdominal sepsis, 42% still required relaparotomy for suspected or proven persistent peritonitis in a large Dutch multi-centre trial (22).
-Until recently, two debated surgical approaches to ensuring source control in the peritoneal cavity consisted of "laparotomy on demand - (LOD)" versus "planned re-laparotomy" (PRL)(22, 25, 26).
-In a planned re-laparotomy strategy, relaparotomy was routinely performed every 36-48 hours in order to inspect, drain, and lavage the abdominal cavity until the intra-operative findings were negative for peritonitis(22).
-Relaparotomy on demand offers repeat laparotomy only in those patients in whom the lack of clinical improvement or even clinical deterioration has suggested that on-going peritonitis has resulted from either persistent peritonitis or a new infectious focus(22).
-The relative merits of either approach have been widely debated for many years, but were best addressed by the large RCT conducted by Van Ruler et al(22), which noted no difference in mortality between the two approaches, although the ROL strategy reduced direct medical costs by 23%(22).
-The equivalence in outcomes, coupled with an apparent cost-savings, has generated Consensus Guidelines that recommended that LOD after laparotomy for peritonitis be adopted as the standard of care(27).
+Despite, the appeal of a single therapeutic "cure, relaparotomy may frequently be necessary to eliminate persistent peritonitis or new infectious foci(23-25).
+In those randomized to expectant management with fascial closure AFTER laparotomy for intraabdominal sepsis, 42% still required relaparotomy for suspected or proven persistent peritonitis in a large Dutch multi-centre trial (23).
+Until recently, two debated surgical approaches to ensuring source control in the peritoneal cavity consisted of "laparotomy on demand - (LOD)" versus "planned re-laparotomy" (PRL)(23, 26, 27).
+In a planned relaparotomy strategy, re-laparotomy was routinely performed every 36-48 hours in order to inspect, drain, and lavage the abdominal cavity until the intra-operative findings were negative for peritonitis(23).
+For the COOL trial this may be more simply designated Relaparotomy on demand (ROD) offers repeat laparotomy only in those patients in whom the lack of clinical improvement or even clinical deterioration has suggested that on-going peritonitis has resulted from either persistent peritonitis or a new infectious focus(23).
+The relative merits of either approach have been widely debated for many years, but were best addressed by the large randomized controlled trial (RCT) conducted by Van Ruler et al(23), which noted no difference in mortality between the two approaches, although the ROL strategy reduced direct medical costs by 23%(23).
+The equivalence in outcomes, coupled with an apparent cost-savings, has generated Consensus Guidelines that recommended that LOD after laparotomy for peritonitis be adopted as the standard of care(28).
 Upon critical review the mortality in this RCT of severe secondary peritonitis well illustrates the devastating nature of this disease with the resultant mortality of approximately 1/3 of all afflicted patients.
 No matter which cohort is considered, such a dismal outcome demands alternate approaches to attempt to save more lives.

 At present, pharmacologic approaches are not the answer.
 Despite the continuous general improvement in supportive critical care that has occurred over time, there has not been any seminal advances in addressing the central dysregulated inflammation that ultimately causes the organ damage that kills or maims patients with severe sepsis.
 Attempting to derive pharmacologic therapies for combating post-infective inflammation has proved to be an incredibly expensive and frustrating process so far.
-There have been literally 100's of failed anti-mediator trials and thus the developmental pipeline for novel therapeutics to treat sepsis has diminished to a trickle with repeated failures and even the one potential drug APC, being taken off the market(28).
-Over one hundred attempts at blocking single biological response mediators have failed examining the early cytokine storm of sepsis(29).
-It has become readily apparent from these failed anti-mediator trials, that attempt to neutralize, block, or promote a single biomediator(s) after they have been generated is not currently helpful(29).
+There have been literally 100's of failed anti-mediator trials and thus the developmental pipeline for novel therapeutics to treat sepsis has diminished to a trickle with repeated failures and even the one potential drug APC, being taken off the market(29).
+Over one hundred attempts at blocking single biological response mediators have failed examining the early cytokine storm of sepsis(30).
+It has become readily apparent from these failed anti-mediator trials, that attempt to neutralize, block, or promote a single biomediator(s) after they have been generated is not currently helpful(30).